-Part 2 - Integrity Life and the Separate Account
+Part 2 - National Integrity Life and the Separate Account

-Integrity Life Insurance Company
+National Integrity Life Insurance Company

-Integrity Life is a stock life insurance company organized under the laws of Arizona on May 3, 1966, and redomesticated to Ohio on January 3, 1995.
+National Integrity Life is a stock life insurance company organized under the laws of New York on November 22, 1968.
 Our principal executive office is located at 400 Broadway, Cincinnati, Ohio 45202.
-We are authorized to sell life insurance and annuities in 49 states and the District of Columbia.
-Integrity Life is a subsidiary of The Western and Southern Life Insurance Company, a life insurance company organized under the laws of the State of Ohio on February 23, 1888.
+We are authorized to sell life insurance and annuities in eight states and the District of Columbia.
+National Integrity Life is a subsidiary of The Western and Southern Life Insurance Company, a life insurance company organized under the laws of the State of Ohio on February 23, 1888.

-Integrity Life guarantees certain amounts under the contract.
+National Integrity Life guarantees certain amounts under the contract.
 We refer to these guaranteed amounts as "insurance obligations," such as income payments under the GLWB Rider after your Account Value is exhausted.
 In this case, we will pay you the income payments from our General Account.
 Benefit amounts paid from the General Account are subject to our financial strength and claims paying ability and our long-term ability to make such payments.
 There are risks to purchasing any insurance product.

-The Western and Southern Life Insurance Company, Integrity Life's parent company, has guaranteed the insurance obligations of Integrity Life to its contract owners, including the owners of this contract (the Guarantee).
+The Western and Southern Life Insurance Company, National Integrity Life's parent company, has guaranteed the insurance obligations of National Integrity Life to its contract owners, including the owners of this contract (the Guarantee).
 Amounts covered by the Guarantee are subject to the financial strength and claims paying ability of The Western and Southern Life Insurance Company.
 The Guarantee does not guarantee investment performance on the portion of your Account Value invested in the Subaccounts.
 The Guarantee provides that contract owners can enforce the Guarantee directly.